weltliteratur/blog/_drafts/and_dbpedia.md

 } GROUP BY ?s ORDER BY DESC(?rank)
 ~~~

-We have modifed the query to group authors for multi-author books into
-one row.
-The result is much closer to what we would expect:
+We modified the query so it groups authors of multi-author books into one row.
+Despite some Wikipedia-related distortions, the result is much more meaningful:

 | s                                 | label                                 | author                                                    |    rank |
 |-----------------------------------|---------------------------------------|-----------------------------------------------------------|---------|